CloudByGalaxy/galaxy-community-writers/CONTRIBUTING.md

 ## ❓ FAQ

 ### Who can contribute?
 Anyone!
-Both Meteor Software employees and community members are welcome.
+Both Galaxy employees and community members are welcome.

 ### How many articles can I write?
-There's a company-wide limit of 5 articles per month, but no individual limit.
+The more, the better.

 ### What if my proposal is rejected?
 We'll provide feedback on why and suggestions for improvement.
 You can revise and resubmit.